salesforce/TabularSemanticParsing/README.md

 ## Overview

-Cross-Domain tabular semantic parsing is the task of predicting the executable structured query language given a natural language question issued to some database.
+Cross-domain tabular semantic parsing (X-TSP) is the task of predicting the executable structured query language given a natural language question issued to some database.
 The model may or may not have seen the target database during training.

 This library implements
 - A strong sequence-to-sequence based cross-domain text-to-SQL semantic parser that achieved state-of-the-art performance on two widely used benchmark datasets: [Spider](https://yale-lily.github.io/spider) and [WikiSQL](https://github.com/salesforce/WikiSQL).